-You are left reeling thinking it is your fault you are not a Standard BT1 (when it is likely your genetics, no less) while feeling bad about yourself with no solution or understanding as to why your body does not look like and is not the BT1.
+You are left reeling thinking it is your fault you are not a Standard BT1 (when it is likely your genetics, no less) while feeling bad about yourself with no solution or understanding as to why your body does not look like and is not the BT1 (which is one reason why the body positive/body positivity movement began).
 You head back out into the unfair world to be fat-shamed, hated, trolled, and bullied by your ignorant peers and society.
 Understanding the history of body types can help remedy things.

 The History of Body Types – Genetic Scientific Body Types

 In 2003, Body Type Science was developed, defining the first-ever genetic scientific body types.
-The Four Body Types are defined by multiple scientific variables including vertebrae and muscle/muscle mass genetic development (or lack thereof) relative to the six types of skinny fat and excess fat, no less.
+The Four Body Types are defined by multiple scientific variables including vertebrae and muscle/muscle mass genetic development (or lack thereof) relative to the six types of skinny fat as well as fat/regular fat/excess fat, no less.
 All of which directly affect body shape, metabolism, athleticism, and health, to name a few.